 A success timeline featuring the most significant achievements of James Harden.

-James Harden is an American professional basketball player for the Los Angeles Clippers.
-Widely considered one of the greatest shooting guards in NBA history, he was named to the NBA 75th Anniversary Team in 2021.
-Known as "The Beard" for his distinctive facial hair, Harden has also achieved success on the international stage, winning gold medals with the United States national team at the 2012 Summer Olympics and the 2014 FIBA World Cup.
+James Harden is a professional basketball player for the Los Angeles Clippers, renowned as one of the NBA's greatest shooting guards.
+A member of the NBA 75th Anniversary Team, he has achieved significant accolades throughout his career.
+Harden, nicknamed "The Beard", also secured gold medals with the United States national team at the 2012 Summer Olympics and the 2014 FIBA World Cup.

-In March 1968, Wilt Chamberlain had 53 points, 32 rebounds and 14 assists for Philadelphia.
+In March 1968, Wilt Chamberlain recorded 53 points, 32 rebounds, and 14 assists for Philadelphia.
+James Harden matched some of these stats on January 20, 2016.

 On November 30, 2008, James Harden scored a career-high 40 points in an 88–58 victory over UTEP.

 In 2009, James Harden finished his sophomore year with averages of 20.1 points, 5.6 rebounds, and 4.2 assists.
-He was named the Pacific-10 Conference's Player of the Year and a consensus All-American.
-After the season concluded, Harden declared for the 2009 NBA draft.
+He was named to the All-Pac 10 Tournament Team and was named the Pacific-10 Conference's Player of the Year and a consensus All-American.
+Following the season, he declared for the 2009 NBA draft.

-Going back to January 1, 2010, James Harden finished the decade as the NBA's leading scorer with 19,578 points, despite beginning his career as a sixth man with the Oklahoma City Thunder.
+As of January 1, 2010, James Harden began his decade as the NBA's leading scorer, accumulating 19,578 points despite starting his career as a sixth man with the Oklahoma City Thunder.

-During the lockout-shortened 2011–12 season, James Harden averaged 16.8 points, 4.1 rebounds and 3.7 assists and received the NBA Sixth Man of the Year Award.
+During the lockout-shortened 2011–12 season, James Harden averaged 16.8 points, 4.1 rebounds and 3.7 assists in 62 games (two starts), receiving the NBA Sixth Man of the Year Award.

-On April 18, 2012, James Harden scored a season-high 40 points against the Phoenix Suns, becoming the first NBA player in a reserve role to score 40 points since Rodrigue Beaubois in March 2010.
+On April 18, 2012, James Harden scored a season-high 40 points against the Phoenix Suns.
+He became the first NBA player in a reserve role to score 40 points since Rodrigue Beaubois in March 2010.

 In 2012, James Harden was a member of the United States national team that won a gold medal at the Olympics.

-In 2012-13, James Harden was named to the All-NBA Third Team, marking his first career All-NBA Team selection.
+In the 2012–13 season, James Harden was named to the All-NBA Third Team, marking his first career All-NBA Team selection.
+He became the seventh player in Rockets history to earn All-NBA recognition.

 On February 2, 2013, James Harden recorded the first triple-double of his career against the Charlotte Bobcats, with 21 points, 11 rebounds, and 11 assists.